It is a type of tumor that arises from the peripheral nervous system (part of the nervous system outside the brain and spinal cord ).

-Specialized nuclear medicine scans such as metaiodobenzylguanidine (MYBG) or positron emission tomography (PET) scans are also sometimes used to identify paragangliomas and any evidence of tumor spread.
+Specialized nuclear medicine scans such as metaiodobenzylguanidine (MYBG) or positron emission tomography (PET) scans are sometimes used to identify paragangliomas and any evidence of tumor spread.

 A blood test may be taken to detect genetic defects if there is a suspicion of familial paraganglioma, usually if there is a family history or if the tumor has developed at a young age.

 Paragangliomas are usually removed by surgery.
 The surgery is performed as an inpatient in specialized hospitals.
-A special preparation period may be required just before surgery to ensure that blood pressure is well controlled and does not rise or fall excessively.
+A particular preparation period may be required just before surgery to ensure that blood pressure is well controlled and does not rise or fall excessively.

-This may include admission for three days or so before the surgery scheduled for injections of blood pressure medications.
+This may include admission for three days or so before the surgery is scheduled for injections of blood pressure medications.

-If paragangliomas have spread to places where surgery is not possible to remove tumors (eg, to the liver or bones), nuclear medicine treatments such as radioactive MYBG or octreotide may be used to slow the growth of tumors .
+If paragangliomas have spread to places where surgery is not possible to remove tumors (e.g., to the liver or bones), nuclear medicine treatments such as radioactive MYBG or octreotide may be used to slow the growth of tumors.

 This treatment will usually be administered as an inpatient at specialized hospitals.